publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch39/schIII/m__us_usc_t22_s2778.md

 >     As used in this section, the term ‘countries and entities of concern’ means—

->         “(1) any country the government of which the Secretary of State has determined, for purposes of section 6(j) of the Export Administration Act of 1979 \[50 U.S.C.
-App.
-2405(j)\] or other applicable law, to have repeatedly provided support for acts of international terrorism;
+>         “(1) any country the government of which the Secretary of State has determined, for purposes of section 6(j) of the Export Administration Act of 1979 \[[50 U.S.C.
+4605(j)][/us/usc/t50/s4605/j]\] or other applicable law, to have repeatedly provided support for acts of international terrorism;

 >         “(2)